 Tips for Visiting Norris Geyser Basin

-To make the most of your visit to Norris, keep these tips in mind:
+To make the most of your visit to Norris Geyser Basin, we would like to share a couple of tips with you.

-2) Stay on the Boardwalk: The ground in Norris is fragile and dangerous.
-Falling through could result in serious burns or worse.
+Stay on the boardwalk: The ground at Norris is fragile and dangerous.
+Falling through could result in severe burns (or worse).

-4) Visit Early or Late: Norris can get crowded in the middle of the day.
+Visit early or late: Norris can get crowded in the middle of the day.
 Mornings and evenings are quieter and cooler.

-5) Stop by the Museum: The Norris Museum near the entrance has great exhibits on the geology and history of the basin.
+Stop by the museum: The Norris Museum near the entrance to the basin area has excellent exhibits on the geology and history of the basin.

 Steamboat Geyser in Yellowstone National Park with a steam rising from a rocky, multicolored geothermal area with a barren landscape and a backdrop of sparse trees under a bright blue sky.